Cubs Single Season HR Leaders at Each Position

 What I find interesting is Wilson had just four homers and 11 RBI to his name by the end of April (16 games).
 So, he clearly just went off the remaining five months.
 The Cubs went 31-23 over the final two months of the regular season, and that’s when Wilson hit another gear.
 He slashed .381/.472/.758 with 23 home runs, 87 RBI, and 50 runs scored in 262 plate appearances.

 While he still posted a .945 OPS in losses, what he did in Cub victories jumps off the page.
-Wilson accumulated 40 of his homers and 145 of his RBI in wins that year, and paired it with a .404/.498/.853 triple slash.
+Wilson accumulated 40 of his homers and 145 of his RBI in wins that year and paired it with a .404/.498/.853 triple slash.

 Right Field: Sammy Sosa, 1998: 66 Home Runs

 Sammy Sosa’s 1998 campaign is one of the most powerful seasons in MLB history.
 You just knew this had to be here, right?
-The one month everyone talks about from Sosa’s historic performance is June.
+The one month everyone talks about Sosa’s historic performance is June.
 He entered the month with 13 homers and 39 RBI.
 Once the calendar flipped to July, the outfielder’s season-long totals were at 33 dingers and 79 RBI.

 Although the majority of his power production happened in wins (37 homers, 103 RBI) when compared to losses (29 homers, 55 RBI), it’s interesting to see how similar his triple slash is in both instances.
 In victories, Sosa hit .308/.382/.661.
 In losses, it was .308/.371/.630.